The return to office is rolling out, albeit with some delays. And some retail companies are taking a no-tolerance approach to vaccinations.

 TJX Companies Inc.

-TJX Companies Inc., the parent company of Marshalls and TJ Maxx, will require all U.S. home and regional office associates to be fully vaccinated by November 1.
+TJX Companies Inc., the parent company of Marshalls and TJ Maxx, previously said it would require all U.S. home and regional office associates to be fully vaccinated by November 1.
+In December, the company said it would mandate all eligible office employees to obtain a booster shot of the COVID-19 vaccine to return to work.
+The booster mandate applies to office workers and exclude employees in stores or distribution centers.

 Under Armour Inc.

-Under Armour will require all employees to be fully vaccinated by Dec.
+Under Armour required all employees to be fully vaccinated by Dec.
 31, 2021 in order to return to campus in January and engage in company-sponsored travel.
 Retail and distribution workers are not required to be vaccinated, but those who are unvaccinated must wear masks while at work.

 “The health, safety and well-being of our teammates as well as their families are our top priority,” said Tchernavia Rocker, Under Armour’s chief people and administrative officer.
 “We want to provide teammates with a safe work environment and, at this time, we believe that being vaccinated is the way to keep our team healthy and safe.”